eren-aydemir/Semantic-Segmantation/README.md

 ### Results

-Due lack of GPU epoch is kept in just 1 but as number of epoch increased it is clear that total loss can be reduced a lot more and better performance can be achieved.
-Even if one epoch used loss is reduced around to 0.1.
+Due lack of GPU, total epoch is kept to just one but as number of epoch increased it is clear that total loss can be reduced a lot more and better performance can be achieved.
+Even if one epoch used, the loss is reduced around to 0.1.